Rimas Kezys, Ed Kezys, Al Bivainis, Mark Adomaitis, Vytis Kezys, Andy Lileika

 Their slightly more commercial approach got them a headlining gig with Klaida, during which they played the classic rock cover tunes from their earlier days in between their own new ones.
 Original bass player Vytis Kezys made a surprise comeback but walked off before the end of the show when the audience demanded the band's traditional raunchy fare.
 Mike Jaillon was handed the bass and thus became an enduring fixture of the group.

 This line-up then performed yet another acoustic show in Forest Park later that summer.
 Over this same period, Andy Lileika recorded two new wave solo albums and released them on his own label.
-Continuing to stretch their horizons, Steel Wolf invited him to play on a new version of "Rapid Descent into Oblivion" that appeared on a widely distributed greatest hits package and very limited edition anthology.
+Continuing to stretch their horizons, Steel Wolf invited him to play on a new version of "Rapid Descent into Oblivion" that appeared on a widely distributed greatest hits package.

 While recording new material for their next album, the group ran a design-the-album-cover contest in a Lithuanian newsletter.
 No one entered and the group, disenchanted, abandoned the whole project.